AdobeDocs/platform-learn.en/help/platform/privacy/using-privacy-services-ui.md

 ---
-title: Using the Privacy Service UI
+title: Using Privacy Service UI
 description: Learn how to create privacy requests in the UI and monitor/review their status in the dashboard.
 role: Data Engineer, Data Architect
 feature: Privacy